 Read more about how we can help you with our Application Review and Mock Interview services.

 New recruits need experienced mentors who can guide them through the complex interview process.
-An 18-year veteran of law enforcement, Paul Myers has been involved in recruiting for nine years, three of which he has worked as a full-time recruiter.
+An 21-year retired veteran of law enforcement, Paul Myers has been involved in recruiting for nine years, 6 of which he has worked as a full-time recruiter.
 Having held positions in five police departments of varying sizes across the Southeast, Myers knows all the variances across the application and interview process.
-He’s attended two state police academies; class president of one academy and color guard leader in another, Myers can help recruits excel through their basic and advanced law enforcement training.
+He’s attended two police academies; class president of one academy and color guard leader in another, Myers can help recruits excel through their basic and advanced law enforcement training.

 ABOUT LAW ENFORCEMENT MENTOR

 “Soft skills” such as communication, teamwork, adaptability, problem-solving, critical observation and thinking, conflict resolution, and leadership are some of the most important skills a professional law enforcement officer can have.

 Our goal is to help you start to build those skills right from the start: during the application and interview processes.
 We use our long-ranging experience across many different aspects of the job to prepare you to present relevant life and work experiences, training, and education to be a competitive applicant.
 We know how to excel; we’ve done it.
 Now we want to help you excel, too.